SkygearIO/features/features/48-user-profile-discovery/field-based-acl.md

 # Changes on API at skygear-server

 Two actions would be added to Skygear server for getting and updating the field-based ACL.
-Both of them are expected to called with master key.
+Both of them are expected to called with **master key**.

 ## Get the field-based ACL